revolunet/phonegap-sencha-demo/README.md

 =====

-This is a sample android project with associated slides for the [2nd Phonegap Paris Meetup][1]
+This is a sample phonegap 1.6 project with slides for our presentation given at [2nd Phonegap Paris Meetup][1] the 12th April 2012.
+Proudly brought to you by the [revolunet team][2].

-There is a sample [Sencha Touch 2][4] app located in `exampleapp/assets/www` that loads contacts right from the phone and display them in a ListView and in a Carousel.
+We provide a sample [Sencha Touch 2][4] app that loads contacts right from the phone and display them in a ListView and in a Carousel.

+There is both an Android and a iOS sample Project.

+This is a good start to setup a new phonegap+sencha MVC project.

+Features inside :
+---
+ - sample Phonegap projects for android/ios
+ - sample Sencha Touch 2 MVC application
+ - phonegap loads the contacts from the phone then fills a Sencha data store

-Android dev environnement setup
+Basic Android dev environnement setup
 ---
  *I don't use eclipse, just ant (see [android cmdline setup][2])*